-Those little chunks of celery and carrot swimming around in al that yummy broth?
+Remember how mom used to make it?
+All those little chunks of celery and carrot swimming around in all that yummy broth?

+And those dumplings!
 Oh my gosh, remember those dumplings?!

 Vegan Chicken and Dumplings